qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 -------------------------------------------------------------------------------

 Raster data can be loaded with the same methods we used for vector data.
-However we really suggest to use the :guilabel:`Browser` Panel.
+However we suggest to use the :guilabel:`Browser` Panel.

-* Open the :guilabel:`Browser` Panel and open the :file:`exercise_data/raster`
+* Open the :guilabel:`Browser` Panel and expand the :file:`exercise_data/raster`
   folder.
 * Load all the data in this folder: